-Plenty of people swear by music as a helpful tool for studying and working.
-Others find it impossible to concentrate with any background noise at all.
+Many people find music helps them concentrate while studying and working.
+Others find it hard to focus with any background noise at all.

 - improved mood